Networks and subnets in xneelo Cloud

-This feature is currently in beta.
-Try this early release and share your feedback via Live Chat.
+This is a new feature; try it at no charge and share your feedback via Live Chat.
 Learn more

 Networks provide connectivity for your cloud resources.
 In xneelo Cloud, public networks provide internet access, while private networks let you create isolated, secure environments using subnets.